openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     $ CsvToPolygon.py              # Creates shapefile polygons from a text file.
-    $ genericCsvToPolygon.py       # Creating polygons from text files.
+    $ genericCsvToPolygon.py       # Creates polygons from text files.
     $ genericGEkml2csv.bash        # Converts separate KML files into one CSV file.
-    $ GExml2csv.bash               # Converts XML files from GEE training data collection tool into one CSV file.
+    $ GExml2csv.bash               # Converts XML files from the GEE training data collection tool into one CSV file.
     $ oft-addattr.py               # Adds one integer attribute in a shape file.
     $ oft-addpct.py                # Adds pseudo color table to an image.
     $ oft-admin-mask.bash          # Prepares a mask of administrative areas within a satellite image.
     $ oft-bb                       # Is a Bounding Box calculator t.
     $ oft-classvalues-compare.bash # Creates comparison plots of classes based on results of previous script oft-classvalues-plot.bash.
     $ oft-classvalues-plot.bash    # Creates scatterplots of pixels within training classes.
-    $ oft-combine-masks.bash       # Combines several masks to one mask file.
+    $ oft-combine-masks.bash       # Combines several masks into one mask file.
     $ oft-compare-overlap.bash     # Compares overlapping areas of two images and produces between-band correlations.
     $ oft-crop.bash                # Crops a raster image to the extent of a certain pixel value.
     $ oft-cuttile.pl               # Cuts image tiles on the basis of a given list of locations.
     $ oft-filter                   # Moving window filters.
     $ oft-gengrid.bash             # Generates a systematic grid over a raster image.
-    $ oft-getcorners.bash          # Gets the coordinates of corners of a raster image or OGR vector layer.
+    $ oft-getcorners.bash          # Retrieves coordinates of corners of a raster image or OGR vector layer.
     $ oft-polygonize.bash          # A wrapper for gdal_polygonize.
     $ oft-sample-within-polys.bash # Samples pixels within polygons and generates training data for knn.
     $ oft-shptif.bash              # Rasterizes a shapefile to the resolution of a reference image.